 .
 If they're pet-friendly and your dog is well-behaved, you can take your dog with you. to give him or her the opportunity to explore new sights and smells.
 He or she may even get a sample, just make sure it's a dog-friendly one.

 Who said grilling was only for summer?
 Whether it's in your backyard or in a public place, you can bring your dog along so you two can enjoy time together outside.

 11. Go Out To Dinner

-When the weather gets warmer, restaurants expand their seats outside.
-If it's a dog-friendly place, you'll be able to bring your pup along if he or she is well-behaved enough.
-This is especially useful if you want to go out to eat but don't have plans with other people - your dog will always be up for a dinner date.
+Many restaurants have outdoor seating and, if it's a dog-friendly place, you'll be able to bring your pup along (if he or she is well-behaved enough).
+This is especially useful if you want to go out to eat but don't have plans with other people - your dog will always be a great dinner date.

 One popular activity for people is going to drive-in movies.
 But why not bring your dog along, if he's well-behaved enough?
 It will give your dog some time outside, while you get to enjoy the show.
 You can even bring some snacks for you both (as long as they're dog-friendly, of course).